Serving & Responding to Divorce Papers

 - Emptying your savings account

-Whether your divorce comes as a surprise or has been expected, there are certain steps you should take at the start to protect yourself, your children and your finances.
-If you need information or answers, we invite you to contact our Massachusetts divorce lawyers for a free consultation to discuss your options.
+Whether your divorce comes as a surprise or not, there are certain steps you should take to protect yourself, your children, and your finances.
+If you need information or answers, we invite you to contact our Massachusetts divorce lawyers for a free consultation.